Max Rockatansky: Mad Max: Fury Road

-Sometime after Mad Max Beyond Thunderdome, the opening to Fury Road finds Max haggard and alone with his car.
+Sometime after Mad Max Beyond Thunderdome, the opening to Fury Road finds Max - played by Tom Hardy in this film - haggard and alone with his car.
 After his Interceptor is wrecked and he is captured by a gang known as the "War Boys", he is imprisoned and used as a live blood donor for the gang.
-Strapped to the hood of a car in pursuit of the War Boys' renegade general, Imperator Furiosa, Max escapes and reluctantly helps Furiosa in her quest to help five women escape from the War Boys' despotic leader, Immortan Joe.
+Strapped to the bonnet of a car in pursuit of the War Boys' renegade general, Imperator Furiosa, Max escapes and reluctantly helps Furiosa in her quest to help five women escape from the War Boys' despotic leader, Immortan Joe.
 After the group defeat their pursuers, Max parts ways with the survivors of the group and disappears.

+Furiosa: A Mad Max Saga

+Max makes a cameo appearance in the prequel film Furiosa: A Mad Max Saga, he watches from a distance as an injured Praetorian Furiosa struggles to walk back to the Citadel.
+He is played by Tom Hardy's Fury Road stuntman, Jacob Tomuri.

 Games

 Mad Max (1990)

 The first video game to feature the character was released in 1990 for the Nintendo Entertainment System.
 The game's plot is loosely based on Mad Max 2.

 Mad Max (2015)

-Max's journey to the Plains of Silence takes an unexpected turn when a group of War Boys run him off the road and steal his clothes, his supplies, his weapons, and his car before leaving him to rot in the desert sun.
-Traversing the wasteland in search of his prized Interceptor, Max meets a hunchbacked mechanic named Chumbucket, an overzealous individual that's hell-bent on crafting the perfect vehicle, the Magnum Opus.
-After giving Max hope of exacting vengeance on Scrotus, the two form an unlikely partnership and set out in the base of the Opus in search of food, water, allies, upgrades, and redemption in a world devoid of sanity.
+Max, voiced by Bren Foster, is robbed by war boys loyal to Scabrous Scrotus, the lord of Gastown, and abandoned in the wasteland.
+He meets a zealous hunchbacked mechanic called Chumbucket, who has plans to build an ultimate war vehicle called the Magnum Opus.
+They form an alliance to gather parts and build out the vehicle so that Max can reach Gastown, get back his V8 Interceptor and continue to the Plains of Silence.
+As he allies with different strongholds and battles the raider gangs, he encounters a mysterious figure called Griffa who reminds him of his humanity.
+Max defeats Scrotus and recovers his vehicle, then continues his journey and leaves behind a transformed wasteland.